kennyhei/Space-Invaders/README.md

 ## About the game ##

-* Supports touchscreens (works on Android and iOS mobile phones)
+* Supports touchscreens (works on some Android and iOS mobile phones)
 * Awesome explosions
 * User-specific high scores
 * Mind-blowing sound effects (for PC users only, sorry!)